AdilShaikh1/Eysip-ROS/Readme.md

 # Model humanoid using neobotix and ur5

-Contains all the necessary packages for Path planning, SLAM, Navigation Stack, Kinematics plugins.
+Contains all the necessary packages for Path planning, SLAM, Navigation Stack, Kinematics plugins, Moveit.

 ![](pics/psuedo_humanoid.png)